raohmaru/romtools/README.md

 # romtools

-A set of tools written in Ruby to manage ROMs.
+A set of tools to manage ROM sets written in Ruby.

+## How to Use

 Navigate to the sub folders to find the available tools.